gjermundgaraba/gon-tools/gon-cli/README.md

 # gon-cli

+This repo is getting archived:

+The development of the gon-cli has been moved to https://github.com/gjermundgaraba/nft-cli in the form of a less testnet specific version that focuses on interchain NFT use cases (still transfering and self-relaying NFT transfers).

 The GON cli is a CLI for Game of NFTs.
 It can create classes/collections/denoms, mint NFTs, transfer NFTs, and query NFTs from a single CLI.

 ## Feature matrix